zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 claim made about Stephen Curry's impact on the game.
 But it is a compelling correlation.

-## Step 2 - Build our Continuous Pipelines
+## Step 2 - Building our Continuous Pipelines

 With the data exploration behind us, lets advance onto the continuous pipelines.
 Within or brainstorming session we came up with a diagram very similar to the one below, albeit a bit less organized.